KrishNayak421/ML-Algorithms-from-Scratch/README.md

 # ML Algorithms from Scratch

 Welcome to **ML Algorithms from Scratch** – a repository dedicated to implementing fundamental machine learning algorithms without relying on high-level libraries.
-By building these algorithms from the ground up, you can gain deeper insights into how they work and develop a stronger understanding of the underlying principles.
+By building these algorithms from the ground up, I can gain deeper insights into how they work and develop a stronger understanding of the underlying principles.

 ## Algorithms Implemented